Juventus Vs. Brescia Calcio Preview, Odds: Cristiano Ronaldo Rests As Defending Serie A Champs Battle For Lead

 According to a Bleacher Report account, Ronaldo was omitted from Coach Maurizio Sarri’s official 20-man squad for the home match against the 19th-place side.
 With 20 league goals, Ronaldo currently ranks second in Serie A to Lazio’s Ciro Immobile (25).

 But Ronaldo is not reported to be suffering from an injury.
-Instead, Sarri simply wants him to rest — after the global superstar turned 35 years old on February 5.
+Instead, Sarri simply wants him to rest — after the global superstar turned 35-years-old on February 5.
 In fact, his absence from Sunday’s showdown will mark the first game all season in which Ronaldo has been omitted for the sake of rest.

-Even with Ronaldo’s absence, the game appears to offer a golden opportunity for Juve to reclaim the top spot in Serie A. Brecsia Calcio come in seven points from safety, after winning promotion by topping Serie B last season.
+Even with Ronaldo’s absence, the game appears to offer a golden opportunity for Juve to reclaim the top spot in Serie A. Brescia Calcio come in seven points from safety, after winning promotion by topping Serie B last season.
 Meanwhile, Leaders Inter Milan — who enter Sunday level on points at 54 with the Bianconeri — must take on third-place Lazio, who sit just one point behind the leaders.

 A win for Juventus coupled with an Inter-Lazio draw, or Lazio victory, gives the defending champions sole possession of first place as they find themselves in a nail-biting battle to claim their ninth straight Italian title.